g0ut0u/MG-Fibrosis/README.md

 .nrrd files are corresponding liver segmentation masks.

 The clinical dataset used in this study is not publicly available due to privacy and ethical restrictions.

+## License

+This project is currently under review and the source code is not publicly licensed.
+The code will be released under an appropriate open-source license after publication.